Annabelle Flores Bonilla Addiction Neuroscientist and Science Communicator

 Research

 I am a PhD candidate in the Neuroscience and Behavior Program at the University of Massachusetts Amherst.
-Under the mentorship of Dr. Heather Richardson, my current research focuses on the effects of alcohol binge drinking on oligodendroglial lineage cells and on circuits that undergo myelination during adolescent development.
+Under the mentorship of Dr. Heather Richardson, my current research focuses on the effects of alcohol binge drinking on the maturation of oligodendroglial lineage cells and on circuits that undergo myelination during adolescent development.
+My expected graduation date is May 2026.

-As a neuroscientist, I am interested in the cellular mechanisms underlying the maladaptive reward and stress behaviors that induce pathological conditions such as alcohol binge drinking, drug addiction, and eating disorders.
+As a neuroscientist, I am interested in the neurobiology of resilience.
+My aim is to understand the cellular and neurocircuit adaptations in response to stress and addiction.
+Individual and sex differences in these neuroadaptations may elucidate differential mechanisms underlying maladaptive behaviors that are characteristic of alcohol binge drinking, drug addiction, and eating disorders.

 headshot